ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ```
 For TEST_CATEGORY, we have `executable_simple`, `executable_parallel_function`, `executable_multiple_function`, `executable_parallel_multiple_function`, `simple`, `relevance`, `parallel_function`, `multiple_function`, `parallel_multiple_function`, `java`, `javascript`, `rest`, `sql`, `chatable`.

-If you want to run all evaluation at the same time, you can use `all` as the test category.
+If you want to run all evaluations at the same time, you can use `all` as the test category.

-Running proprietary model like GPTs, Claude, Mistral-X will requires an API-Key which can be supplied in `openfunctions_evaluation.py`.
+Running proprietary models like GPTs, Claude, Mistral-X will require an API-Key which can be supplied in `openfunctions_evaluation.py`.

-If decided to run OSS model, openfunctions evaluation uses vllm and therefore requires GPU for hosting and inferencing.
+If decided to run OSS model, openfunction evaluation uses vllm and therefore requires GPU for hosting and inferencing.
 If you have questions or concerns about evaluating OSS models, please reach out to us in our [discord channel](https://discord.gg/grXXvj9Whz).